Youth Leadership Program

 Transformational Shift In Teacher

-- Aware: The first purpose is an inner awakening of the educator as the primary call of service as well as society and nation-building.
+• Aware: The first purpose is an inner awakening of the educator as the primary call of service as well as society and nation-building.
 Teachers learn to become

-observant of the self & the learners (growth in self-group and system awareness) creating a space to enable learning and growth in the awareness of learners. - Self-Driven: To enable teachers to be open to learning and hence take responsibility for their own learning.
+• Self-Driven: To enable teachers to be open to learning and hence take responsibility for their own learning.
 To enable them to have a sense of agency (narrative of

-hope, ability, conscious choice, and confidence). - Future Competent Develop facilitation skills and teaching-learning competencies:
+• Future Competent Develop facilitation skills and teaching-learning competencies:

 – Connecting with children,